mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 ![png](/images/convolutions/output_32_1.png)

 These look good, too.
-The convolution with the sharpen kernel clearly sharpened the image, and the unsharpen kernel does look slightly less sharp than the original image (though not by much).
+The convolution with the sharpen kernel clearly sharpened the image, and the unsharp kernel does look slightly sharper than the original image (though not by much).

 ### Blur